Best Messaging Apps for Business – Top 12

 Discord

 Discord provides instant messaging chat rooms and one-on-one conversations that let you get to know your customers and respond promptly to their questions and issues.
-By creating purpose-specific channels Discord can be a great tool for customer service, technical support, and advice.
+By creating purpose-specific channels, Discord can be a great tool for customer service, technical support, and advice.

 One of the strengths of Discord in customer support is the variety of chatbots available.
 You can integrate them into any channel or message directly.
-Last year Zendesk released a support bot for Discord.
-So, users can ask for help using simple commands, and get contacted via private message by a support agent.
-In addition to providing a way to manage incoming support requests efficiently, this also helps demonstrate your speedy responses, as the bot can reply publicly that the ticket has been progressed.
+Last year, Zendesk released a support bot for Discord.
+So, users can ask for help using simple commands and get contacted via private message by a support agent.
+In addition to providing a way to manage incoming support requests efficiently, this also helps demonstrate your speedy responses, as the bot can reply publicly that the ticket has progressed.

 In addition to providing another channel for customer service, Discord also helps foster a community around your product or service.
-Customers can help each other with tips and advice on using your products, and socialize in off-topic channels.
-As with any service allowing customers to post publicly, you can’t rely on the automated tools provided to filter out profanity and other offensive content.
+Customers can help each other with tips and advice on using your products and socialize in off-topic channels.
+As with any service allowing customers to post publicly, you can’t rely on the automated tools to filter out profanity and other offensive content.
 Active moderation is a must, either by your team or by one of your trusted customer advocates.

 Facebook Messenger